School Curriculum: Curriculum Overview

-We teach phonics in a systematic way working through phases which introduce initial sounds leading to blending words.
+We teach phonics in a systematic way using Letters and Sounds working through phases which introduce initial sounds leading to blending words.
 We approach the teaching of phonics in a variety of ways for example through synthetic phonics and recall of 'tricky words'.
 Children in Year 1 are tested on their phonic knowledge in the summer term.

 In Key Stages 1 and 2 we also teach discreet spelling through No Nonsense Spelling Programme and grammar sessions following the guidance in the National Curriculum.
 This learning is applied in the context of writing.